-Where to place the pool heat pump?
+Where should one place the pool heat pump?

 Understanding pool heat pumps